venven16/Exploratory-Data-Analysis-on-Spotify-2023-Dataset_HIPE/README.md

 **Function: `plt.ylabel('Number of Tracks')`**

-**Description:** This line designates the y-axis as "Number of Tracks," meaning that the number of tracks released in a given month is represented by the vertical axis.
+**Description:** This line designates the y-axis as "Number of Tracks," meaning that the vertical axis represents the number of tracks released in a given month.

 **Function: `plt.tight_layout()`**